 DENTAL ASSISTANT RECOGNITION WEEK

-Dental Assistant Recognition Week (also known as DARW) is held the first full week in March every year since 1977.
+In March, the first full week recognizes Dental Assistant Recognition Week (also known as DARW).
 Dental assistants are a key part of the dental practice year-round, but they get a special week dedicated to them.

 A century ago when dentists first started using assistants, they were called “ladies in attendance.”